Taking Vitamins and Supplements While on GLP-1 Medications

 Individuals who take GLP-1 medications often reduce their food intake.[2]
 This means that the quality of their diet is more important as they need to meet their nutritional needs with fewer calories.[2]
 Experts suggest eating a balanced diet of nutrient-dense foods while using GLP-1 medications.[2]
 Examples of nutrient-dense foods include vegetables, fruits, whole grains, seafood, eggs, legumes, unsalted nuts and seeds, low-fat dairy products and lean meats.[2]

-Those who struggle with obesity may have trouble getting the micronutrients they need.[3]
-Here are some nutrients that are essential for your health:[3]
+Those who take GLP-1 agonists to manage obesity may have trouble getting the vitamins they need.[3][4]
+Here are some vitamins that may be at risk of deficiency while taking these medications:[3][4][5]

 - Vitamin A: This nutrient is essential for immune function and normal vision.
 It’s necessary for cell growth and development.